ughstudios/tongxin/README.md

 - Commenting on posts
 - Basic sessions for login/logout
 - Personalized recommendations powered by a local LLM
+- User preferences stored as JSON for tailored feeds
 - Modern UI styled with Tailwind CSS
 - Views rendered with rblade templates